-The Ottoman occupation was very hard for the locals, as the cultivable valleys of central Thessaly, the largest valleys of Greece, were given to the Turkish rulers and the Greeks were hardly working their land and had no right on it.
-When Thessaly was set free in 1881, the Turks sold these lands to few Greek, who continued the same system.
+The Ottoman occupation was very hard for the locals, as the cultivable valleys of central Thessaly, the largest valleys of Greece, were given to the Turkish rulers and the Greeks were hardly working on their land and had no right to it.
+When Thessaly was set free in 1881, the Turks sold these lands to a few Greeks, who continued the same system.
 This led to a large revolution in March 1910 with the local peasants asking for a redistribution of land from the landowners.
 This happened many years later, after 1923, following the pressure of the Asia Minor refugees.

 A large part of Thessaly consists of valleys and many inhabitants make their living from agriculture.
 For the watering of these valleys, a large artificial lake has been created, the Plastira Lake, taking its name from the politician Nikolaos Plastiras who suggested the creation of this lake.

 An important geological formation in Thessaly is the Rocks of Meteora, impressive rocks in the middle of a valley on top of which Byzantine monasteries have been constructed.
 Apart from religious tourism, this region has also developed for rock climbing.